Vermont Stabilized Construction Access BMP

 Vermont Department of Environmental Conservation (DEC) NPDES Stormwater Permits

 The Vermont Department of Environmental Conservation (DEC) administers the NPDES Permit Program which includes reviewing applications, issuing permits, and enforcing permit requirements.
-All operators of construction sites which disturb an area of one acre or more are required to obtain permit coverage.
-Most construction sites can obtain permit coverage under the Construction General Permit (CGP) 3-9020 by submitting a Notice of Intent (NOI) along with a Erosion Prevention and Sediment Control (EPSC) Plan.
+All operators of construction sites that disturb an area of one acre or more are required to obtain permit coverage.
+Most construction sites can obtain permit coverage under the Construction General Permit (CGP) 3-9020 by submitting a Notice of Intent (NOI) along with an Erosion Prevention and Sediment Control (EPSC) Plan.

 Stabilized Construction Access BMP